Citizenship ceremonies

 • have successfully applied to be a British citizen.

 We can provide group and private ceremonies.
-At the ceremony, applicants for British nationality make their citizenship oath or affirmation and pledge to His Majesty the King.
+At the ceremony you'll make a citizenship oath, or affirmation and pledge to His Majesty the King.
+You'll do so in the presence of either:

 Private ceremonies

-To arrange a private ceremony please contact us when you have received an invitation letter.
-The ceremony will be held in The Pavillion.
+To arrange a private ceremony please contact us. when you have received an invitation letter.
+The ceremony takes place at The Pavillion.

 Ceremony fees